|Tim Roufs||extended search|

 all who came.
 To get the building big enough we had to circle the logs.

 And when you make it round you have the chance to adjust it to any size

 you want.
 We usually had a twelve-foot or sixteen-foot length log house

 circled around.
 We generally had twelve-foot length poles circled around.

 The log buildings had many sides.
 The number of sides to a building doesn't mean anything.
 That's just to extend the logs along.
 That's just for extension around.
 If you want to knock off one extension, that makes the building smaller.
 If you want to add another extension, that makes it bigger.
 And when you build it, you build it carefully at whatever size you want.
 It's the same as a leaf, a green leaf.
 Those log buildings made a wonderful dance area.
 It was nice.

 Or only to meet people?
 To make acquaintances?

 No -- it's to relax.
 It's to take away the sorrow and hard feelings of lonesomeness and heartbreak that we have.

 We have lost a lot of people that once were here with us.
 They're gone.
-We are becoming lost; every year we are losing a certain amount of people.
+We as a people are becoming lost; every year we are losing a certain number of people.
 That's why we're down-hearted.
 That's why we want to cheer up.
 By cheering up we'll live a happy life.
 And we have a special song for that at the powwow.

 But if you have done anything wrong, that bothers you.
 That destroys love.
 And if you've done anything good in the past you laugh to yourself, thinking about these olden days.